microsoft/PowerToys/doc/releases/tests-checklist-template.md

    - [ ] Verify text is correctly captured on all monitors.
  * Test the different settings and verify they are applied:
    - [ ] Activation shortcut

+### Hosts File Editor
+ * Launch Host File Editor:
+   - [ ] Verify the application exits if "Quit" is clicked on the initial warning.
+   - [ ] Launch Host File Editor again and click "Accept".
+The module should not close.
+Open the hosts file (`%WinDir%\System32\Drivers\Etc`) in a text editor that auto-refreshes so you can see the changes applied by the editor in real time.
+(VSCode is an editor like this, for example)
+   - [ ] Enable and disable lines and verify they are applied to the file.
+   - [ ] Add a new entry and verify it's applied.
+   - [ ] Try to filter for lines and verify you can find them.
+   - [ ] Click the "Open hosts file" button and verify it opens in your default editor. (likely Notepad)
+ * Test the different settings and verify they are applied:
+   - [ ] Launch as Administrator.
+   - [ ] Show a warning at startup.
+   - [ ] Additional lines position.

+### File Locksmith
+ * Start the PowerToys installer executable and let it stay in the initial screen.
+   - [ ] Right-click the executable file, select "What's using this file?" and verify it shows up.
+(2 entries will show, since the installer starts two processes)
+   - [ ] End the tasks in File Locksmith UI and verify that closes the installer.
+   - [ ] Start the installer executable again and press the Refresh button in File Locksmith UI.
+It should find new processes using the files.
+   - [ ] Close the installer window and verify the processes are delisted from the File Locksmith UI.
+Close the window
+ * Start the PowerToys installer executable again and let it stay in the initial screen.
+   - [ ] Right click the directory where the executable is located, select "What's using this file?" and verify it shows up.
+   - [ ] Right click the drive where the executable is located, select "What's using this file?" and verify it shows up.
+You can close the PowerToys installer now.
+ * Restart PowerToys as admin.
+   - [ ] Right click "Program Files", select "What's using this file?" and verify "PowerToys.exe" doesn't show up.
+   - [ ] Press the File Locksmith "Restart as an administrator" button and verify "PowerToys.exe" shows up.
+ - [ ] Right-click the drive where Windows is installed, select "What's using this file?" and scroll down and up, verify File Locksmith doesn't crash with all those entries being shown.
+Repeat after clicking the File Locksmith "Restart as an administrator" button.
+ - [ ] Disable File Locksmith in Settings and verify the context menu entry no longer appears.

+### GPO
+ * Copy the "PowerToys.admx" file to your Policy Definition template folder.
+(Example: C:\Windows\PolicyDefinitions) and copy the "PowerToys.adml" file to the matching language folder in your Policy Definition folder.
+(Example: C:\Windows\PolicyDefinitions\en-US)
+   - [ ] Open the "Local Group Policy Editor" on Windows and verify there is a "Microsoft PowerToys" folder in Administrative Templates for both Computer Configuration and User Configuration.
+ * In GPO, disable a module that can run as a standalone (FancyZones sounds good for this).
+Restart PowerToys.
+   - [ ] Verify the module is not enabled.
+   - [ ] Open settings and verify the module is not enabled and you can't enable it.
+   - [ ] Try to open FancyZones Editor directly from the install folder and verify it doesn't run and adds a message to the log saying it didn't run because of GPO.
+ * In GPO, enable a module that can run as a standalone (FancyZones sounds good for this).
+Restart PowerToys.
+   - [ ] Verify the module is enabled.
+   - [ ] Open settings and verify the module is enabled and you can't disable it.
+ * In GPO, try to set different settings in the Computer and User Configurations for a PowerToy.
+Restart PowerToys.
+   - [ ] Verify that the setting in Computer Configuration has priority over the setting in User Configuration.
+ * In GPO, disable a module that has a context menu entry (File Locksmith sounds good for this).
+Restart PowerToys.
+   - [ ] Verify the module is not enabled.
+(No context menu entry)
+   - [ ] Open settings and verify the module is not enabled and you can't enable it.
+   - [ ] Try to open File Locksmith directly from the install folder and verify it doesn't run and adds a message to the log saying it didn't run because of GPO.
+ * In GPO, disable a module that is a Preview Handler (Markdown Preview is good for this).
+Restart PowerToys.
+   - [ ] Verify the module is not enabled.
+(Markdown files won't appear in the preview pane)
+   - [ ] Open settings and verify the module is not enabled and you can't enable it.
+ * Remember to reset all you Settings to Not Configured after the tests, both in Conputer and User Configurations.